What are Pancreatic Cysts?

-Your visit to the Pancreatic and Biliary Disease Program will begin with a review of your symptoms and medical history.
+Your visit to the Pancreas and Liver Diseases program will begin with a review of your symptoms and medical history.

 Pancreatic cysts are typically diagnosed using imagining scans, including MRIs, CT scans, CT/PET scans, and ultrasounds.
 If more information is needed, your doctor may perform an endoscopic ultrasound (EUS).
-EUS is a type of imaging test that also allows for the collection blood and tissue samples.
+EUS is a type of imaging test that also allows for the collection of blood and tissue samples.
 These samples give your doctor additional diagnostic information and will allow him or her to determine whether cancer cells are present.

 How are Pancreatic Cysts Treated?